• Skip to primary navigation

 Clinical Investigator Support Office (CISO)

 The Clinical Investigational Support Office (CISO) is the clinical research infrastructure of Norris Comprehensive Cancer Center.
-CISO personnel assist investigators with the conduct of all oncology trials for which USC is a Lead Academic Participation Site, including oncology trials at LAC+USC Medical Center and Children’s Hospital of Los Angeles (CHLA).
+CISO personnel assist investigators with the conduct of all oncology trials for which USC is a Lead Academic Participation Site, including oncology trials at LA General Medical Center and Children’s Hospital of Los Angeles (CHLA).
 As one of the original eight NCI-designated Comprehensive Cancer Centers, USC Norris’s Clinical Investigational Support Office has been managing clinical trials for over 20 years.

 All Norris studies are required by the National Cancer Institute (NCI) to be overseen by CISO.
 Studies that include cancer patients as a sub-population and not the main focus/objective of the research may not be required to be submitted to CISO.